oxxi/oxxi/README.md

 - 👋 Hi, I’m Jose
 - 👀 I’m interested in new technologies
 - 🌱 I’m currently learning Golang, docker, kubernetes and AWS
-- 💞️ I’m looking to collaborate on proyects with Go, C# or Java
+- 💞️ I’m looking to collaborate on projects with Go, C# or Java

 <!---